 Last night, the AHN community gathered in the Bailey Family Center for the Arts for the 15th annual Visiting Artist event.
-This year’s guest speaker was Academy alumnae Kathryn Reina A’06.
+This year’s guest speaker was Academy alumna Kathryn Reina A’06.

-After graduating from Academy of the Holy Names in 2006, Kathryn attended College of Charleston Majoring in Arts Management with a concentration in Historic Preservation and Community Planning.
+After graduating from Academy of the Holy Names in 2006, Kathryn attended College of Charleston, majoring in arts management with a concentration in historic preservation and community planning.
 After college, she pivoted careers into Front End Development, Graphics and UI/UX Design.
-Kathryn now lives in Los Angeles, CA where she works with technology startups, celebrity and high-end luxury real estate clientele.
-Kathryn recently collaborated with Jesuit alum Ryan Lockwood to Launch spared.com, an app offering common “cents” for managing student debt elimination.
+Kathryn now lives in Los Angeles, where she works with technology startups, celebrity and high-end luxury real estate clientele.
+Kathryn recently collaborated with Jesuit alumnus Ryan Lockwood to Launch spared.com, an app offering common “cents” for managing student debt elimination.